 The adoption process will take 20 to 30 minutes during which time the adoption specialists will help you:

-- Download and fill out the pre-adoption application (PDF)
+- Download and fill out the pre-adoption questionnaire (PDF)

 - Select a pet that best fits your interests